-Trump’s Obamacare order elicits wait-and-see approach from Michigan
+Trump ACA order elicits wait-and-see approach in Mich.

 Lansing – Michigan is taking a wait-and-see approach on a new executive order from President Donald Trump directing federal officials to “exercise all authority” to reduce any fiscal burden the Affordable Care Act is placing on states, individuals or health care companies.